59: Owen Jones (1809-74) and De La Rue

 The style of his plant drawings then changed and more detail and three-dimensionality is discernible.
 These designs seem to belong to the post-Frizzle period.

-Up until recently, it wasn't clear whether Jones was the only designer employed during the 1840s and 1850s, so we can't be sure whether any of the following, which are all from the 1850s, are by him:
+It isn't entirely clear whether Jones was the only designer employed during the 1840s and 1850s, so we can't be sure whether any of the following, which are all from the 1850s, are by him:

 If we have the reference number in an actual catalogue of samples, we can tell which design is meant, but sample books don't seem to have come in until the 1860s.
-It is also clear that there are later designs by Jones beyond the 173 of the hand-written list.
+It is also clear that there are later designs by Jones beyond the 173 of the hand-written list, as evidenced by the sketch book.
 We must remember, however, that in the 1868-69 catalogue the numbers are the stock numbers.
 In The Stationer & Fancy Trades Register of January 1870 further designs appear with stock numbers in the 200s.
 And now we have definite evidence that Jones was working on designs up until his death in 1874 and that many of the designs were used well after his death.
 It should also be noted that there was often a time-lag between the initial design by Jones and its implementation in the De La Rue catalogues.

 There is a trade list from Silver & Fleming, dated 1880, in the Victoria and Albert Museum, with a long list of De La Rue (and Goodall) cards that they supplied.
-The designs have two reference numbers: the first four-digit numbers in the list below are those of Silber & Fleming's stock with De La Rue's to the right of the oblique.
+The designs have two reference numbers: the first four-digit numbers in the list below are those of Silber & Fleming's stock with De La Rue's stock number to the right of the oblique.

 No. 8698/514 Indian Pink

-No. 8706/207 Indian Jonquil
+No. 8706/207 Indian Jonquil (D324)

 No. 8709/158 Prince of Wales